By Roy Burner - Minister of the Gospel

 The gloomy dark regions of eternal punishment offer no such hope; confinement in such a place offers only torment (Luke 16:24).
-Scripture confirms that whatsoever condition one finds himself, when the last breath of life is taken; is how he will be judged (Revelations 22:11).
+Whatsoever condition one finds himself, when the last breath of life is taken, is how he will be judged (Revelations 22:11).
+(Comment)

-Later through the reviewing authority the pronounced sentence was reduced.
-I was to spend two months in a Marine Brig, that was originally four months, the amount of the fine imposed was lessened, a previous reduction in pay grade suspended.
+Later the pronounced sentence was reduced: I was to spend two months in a Marine Brig, that was originally four months, the amount of the fine imposed cut in half, a previous reduction in pay grade suspended.
 I will never forget the day I stood facing those judges hearing the sentence pronounced!
-Scripture reveals a judgment that all will face: It is appointed unto men once to die, but after this the judgment (Hebrews 9:27).
+Scripture reveals: It is appointed unto men once to die, but after this the judgment (Hebrews 9:27).

-I thank God that later in life I made a commitment to a heavenly Father; and the saving grace of Jesus Christ as Lord and Savior; no longer in a deplorable state.
-I finished my military career of 20 years with honor.
+I thank God that later in life I made a commitment to a heavenly Father; through the saving grace of His Son, the Lord Jesus Christ, as Lord and Savior; and no longer in a deplorable state.
+Thanks to the Lord, I finished my military career of 20 years with honor!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.

 Shadow of Peter emphasizes that one's importance may outshine that of another; simply because they are in the limelight, while another is not.

 Stand in the gap reveals the quest for a man who would make up the hedge, and stand in the gap for the land, that God would not destroy.

 God's Directions for Life website is designed to help one identify with the Word of God concerning the economic, political, and religious times in which we live.

 A liberal society is noted for its laxness and moral deficiency.
 Liberal is showing broad-mindedness, freely exercising such regardless of law or moral restraint.